joecooper3/2015/wp-content/plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 * Show only active posts option
 * Changed the way IW treats event dates (now separate custom data field)
 * Added Query Class separate from The Loop to retrieve all data in a single database call
-* Reduced the number of database queries per widget instance
+* Reduced the number of database queries per custom widget instance
 * Changed custom data field names so they don't conflict with existing data fields
 * Refactored template tags to be more efficient
 * Added Custom Data Fields meta box for easy editing of postmeta fields (especially dates)

 = 1.1.0 =
 * Improved the overall interface.
-* Fixed bug in the way IW saves per-page widgets
+* Fixed bug in the way IW saves content aware per page custom widgets

 = 1.0.2 =
 * Ajax submits on Edit Page